cnorm35/bridgetown-blog/src/_posts/creating_a_simple_twitter_bot_with_ruby.md

 ---
+layout: post
-title: "Creating A Simple Twitter Bot with Ruby"
+title: Creating A Simple Twitter Bot with Ruby
-date: "2015-08-31T22:56:49.169Z"
+date:   2015-08-31 16:54:46 -0500
-template: post
-draft: false
-categories: "Ruby"
-tags:
-  - "Ruby"
-description: "How I created the Hitchbot's ghost twitter bot"
+category: ruby
+author: cody
 ---
 Let me preface this by saying I'm not always the biggest fan of Twitter bots.
 With that said, they can be useful and fun to build.
 Here is a quick rundown of creating a simple Twitter bot in Ruby.